Describing Quasi-Graphic Matroids: Biased-graphic matroids

 Let $M$ be a connected quasi-graphic matroid that is not 3-connected, and let $G$ be a graph for $M$.
 Suppose first that $G$ is 2-connected.
-Then either $M$ is frame or lifted-graphic, or by Lemma \ref{lem:M2conn_G2conn} $M$ is obtained from a 3-connected biased graphic matroid by taking 2-sums with graphic matroids.
+Then either $M$ is frame or lifted-graphic, or by Lemma \ref{lem:M2conn_G2conn} $M$ is obtained from a 3-connected biased-graphic matroid by taking 2-sums with graphic matroids.
 Now suppose $G$ is not 2-connected.
-Then by Theorem \ref{thm:blocks_of_G_are_frame_or_lift} the restriction of $M$ to each of its summands in a 2-sum decomposition is either lifted-graphic or frame.
-Such a matroid is quasi-graphic if and only if either every summand is lifted-graphic or every summand is frame. \end{proof}
+Then by Corollary \ref{frame_or_lift_reps} the restriction of $M$ to each of its summands in a 2-sum decomposition is either lifted-graphic or frame.
+By Proposition \ref{lem:twosumframeandliftnotqg}, such a matroid is quasi-graphic if and only if either every summand is lifted-graphic or every summand is frame. \end{proof}

-Thus the class of biased graphic matroids differs from that of quasi-graphic matroids only in that a biased graphic matroid is permitted to consist of 2-sums of frame matroids and lifted-graphic matroids, while for such a 2-sum to remain in the class of quasi-graphic matroids, either all summands must be frame or all summands must be lifted-graphic.
+Thus the class of biased-graphic matroids differs from that of quasi-graphic matroids only in that a biased-graphic matroid is permitted to consist of 2-sums of frame matroids and lifted-graphic matroids, while for such a 2-sum to remain in the class of quasi-graphic matroids, either all summands must be frame or all summands must be lifted-graphic.